 Jesus grew up in a culture that prioritized the education of children and adults.
 When He quoted Isaiah 54:13, He was affirming the importance of teaching children.
 Why?
 This was the foundation for God to speak to the heart and reveal the way of salvation and renewal that He had prepared.
 For example:

-• After the resurrection, Jesus spent time with His disciples opening their minds to understand the Scriptures that they had learned from childhood.
+After the resurrection, Jesus spent time with His disciples opening their minds to understand the Scriptures that they had learned from childhood.
 “Beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures” (Luke 24:7).

-• After Paul encountered Jesus, the Spirit of God revealed to Him the gospel of Christ from the sacred Scriptures that he had studied throughout his life (Gal 1:11–17).
+After Paul encountered Jesus, the Spirit of God revealed to Him the gospel of Christ from the sacred Scriptures that he had studied throughout his life (Gal 1:11–17).

 As God opened the door of salvation to the Gentile world, they were brought into a community of teaching and learning.
 The reading of Scripture—including the OT and the letters from the apostles—was a central function of weekly gatherings.
 On the foundation of Scripture, the Holy Spirit would lead them and teach them.

-Today, as God brings revival reformation, the continuing education of adults and the teaching of children is to be a central feature.
+Today, as God brings revival and reformation, the continuing education of adults and the teaching of children is to be a central feature.
 The church is to be a community where His word is taught and studied, and where parents teach their children.
 As families learn to abide in Jesus’ words, the presence of God will abide in their households.
 And with the foundation of Scripture in the hearts and minds of children, the Spirit of God will teach them (1 John 2:27).

 [1] Christopher J Reeves, “Education from the Captivity through the Second Temple Period,” An Introduction to Education in Bible Time(Bedford, TX: Burkhart Books, 2019), 76–80.